djeada/Proste-Projekty/projekty/python/caesar_cipher/README.md

 ## About the Project

-The Caesar cipher algorithm is used in the background to cipher or decipher text messages.
+A desktop application that uses the Caesar cipher algorithm in the background to cipher or decipher text messages.

 ## Screenshots